Talking With Your Doctor: A Guide for Older People

 What Can I Say?
 Giving Information

 Talking about your health means sharing information about how you feel physically, emotionally, and mentally.
 Knowing how to describe your symptoms and bring up other concerns will help you become a partner in your health care.
-A helpful checklist is included at the end of this booklet.
+Worksheets 1 and 2 at the end of this booklet can help.

 A symptom is evidence of a disease or disorder in the body.
 Examples of symptoms include pain, fever, a lump or bump, unexplained weight loss or gain, or having a hard time sleeping.

 Be clear and concise when describing your symptoms.
 Your description helps the doctor identify the problem.
-A physical exam and medical tests provide valuable information, but it is your symptoms that point the doctor in the right direction.
+A physical exam and medical tests provide valuable information, but your symptoms point the doctor in the right direction.

 Questions to ask yourself about your symptoms: